-- Part of our mission is to live in a community that values each of its members our similarities and differences.
-This enables students to better understand themselves and the world around them.
-Our students thrive in this environment and can take full advantage of the spiritual, athletic, artistic, and service options that exist on our campus and beyond.
-This sense of community is strong and vibrant easy to feel although sometimes challenging to put into words.
+- Part of our mission is to live in a community that values each of its members, and our similarities and differences.
+This mission enables our students to better understand themselves and the world around them.
+Our students thrive in this environment and take full advantage of the spiritual, athletic, artistic, and service opportunities that exist on our campus and beyond.
+Our sense of community is strong, vibrant, and easy to feel, although sometimes challenging to put into words.

 - Sample of notable school alumni/alumnae:

 - Christopher Buckley - writer and political satirist; former Managing Editor of Esquire Magazine; chief speech writer for Vice President George H. W. Bush; author of Thank You for Smoking